-While not mandatory, the ability to swim and be comfortable with travel over the ocean in either small commercial ferries or small fishing boats is desirable as Tonga is a small island nation consisting of many small islands requiring ferry or boat travel.
+While not mandatory, the ability to swim and comfort with travel over the ocean in either small commercial ferries or small fishing boats is desirable as Tonga is a small island nation consisting of many small islands requiring ferry or boat travel.

 Required Language Skills

-Local transportation usually consists of walking or using bicycles, buses, and/or taxis.
-Reliable and efficient bus service is only available on the main island of Tongatapu.
-Travel to and from the outer islands is possible using small commercial ferries for travel between the larger island groups and even smaller fishing boats for travel within those island groups to small, nearby islands.
-Domestic plane service is also available to the capital cities of the major island groups.
+Transportation while at site primarily consists of walking and local community transport.
+Reliable and efficient bus and taxi service are only available on the main island of Tongatapu.
+Travel to and from the outer island groups is most often via small commercial ferries/cargo ships.
+Small boats are used for travel within island groups to the outer islands.
+Plane service is also available to the outer island groups.
 Delays due to weather or maintenance are common and patience and flexibility are required.

-Learn more about the Volunteer experience in Tonga: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Tonga: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.